framilano/T4Server/README.md

 # T4 Server Installer for Linux
 Simple installation and configuration of a T4 server on linux.
 This installer assumes you're using Ubuntu, but you can easily use it with every distro, you just need to change the dependencies links in `install.sh`.
+I actually use this on an Amazon AWS EC2 instance.

 Forked and based on [T5Server](https://github.com/Sterbweise/T5Server)